Probate Q&A Series

 8. Distribute assets under intestacy statutes.

-9. Close the estate by filing a final accounting and petition for discharge.
+9. Close the estate by filing a final accounting and seeking discharge.

 Get Personalized Help from Pierce Law Group